rs-de/www/src/blogposts/web-app-quality-assurance.md

 WARN-NEW: Modern Web Application [10109] x 10
 ```

+I removed the passed checks, and the lines with the links to the pages, because they are not relevant for this post.

 The result is not that bad.
 The warnings are mostly about missing HTTP response headers.
 Since the page is build with [Next.js](https://nextjs.org/), but not deployed via [Vercel](https://vercel.com/), this headers needs to be added manually.

 Unfortunately one header could not being fixed (without hacks) - the first one: _Re-examine Cache-control Directives_.
-(If you use frameworks, you have to accept limitations, sometimes.)
+If you use frameworks, you have to accept limitations, sometimes.

 ### Conclusion